stevehxf/GEO_download/README.md

 ## Purpose

 This bash script is designed to download fastq data from the Gene Expression Omnibus (GEO) database for a list of accession numbers.
-The script uses the SRA toolkit's `fastq-dum` command to download the raw fastq data for each accession number in the list.
+The script uses the SRA toolkit's `fastq-dump` command to download the raw fastq data for each accession number in the list.
 The script can handle both single-end and paired-end sequencing data.
 The output fastq files are gzipped.

 ## Usage